tamsanh/kedro-introduction-tutorial/README.md

 pip install kedro==0.17.4
-pip install kedro[pandas]==0.17.4 # Pandas is installed separately due a bug with pip. pip install kedro-viz scipy matplotlib
+pip install kedro[pandas]==0.17.4 # Pandas is installed separately due a bug with pip. pip install kedro-viz scipy matplotlib pip install dynaconf==3.1.5 # kedro 0.17.4 does not work with dynaconf 3.1.7
 ```

 **Note**: To reduce package size, kedro has split its package into multiple, smaller packages, which can be installed with `kedro[PACKAGE_NAME]`, where `PACKAGE_NAME` is the subpackage one wishes to include.